helios-decompiler/standalone-app/README.md

 Q: Where can I download the latest build?
 A: You can do so [here](https://ci.samczsun.com/job/Helios/)

-Q: Maven can't resolve dependencies.
-It throws a `sun.security.validator.ValidatorException: PKIX path building failed: sun.security.provider.certpath.SunCertPathBuilderException: unable to find valid certification path to requested target`
-A: You need to install the root certificate for Let's Encrypt.
-Please look at Contributing

 # Contributing

 Thanks for wanting to help!
 This project is currently licensed under the Apache 2.0 license.